 Our business meetings offer the highest quality speakers on topics that are shaping the pensions agenda.
 Each meeting is followed by drinks offering a valuable networking opportunity.

 Our social meetings provide a variety of activities over the year with mixing and socialising in mind.

 Our education events offer general guidance to Students, and opportunities to meet examiners, as well as an outstanding programme of revision sessions in small groups for each of the examinations over the year.

 Please let committee members know about topics you would like to see discussed at future business meetings, or about anything that you think we should do differently.

-A brief reminder for those who have not yet completed their membership renewal or joined for the first time please either use our online payment mechanism (our preferred method) or send a cheque to renew your membership or join the Group.
+Talking about membership, our subscription is due in January and you will now have received your email reminder.
+Please either use our online payment mechanism (our preferred method) or send a cheque to renew your membership or join the Group.
 The fee is nominal and subsidises students and social events.
-If you have changed jobs it is also possible we don’t have your new email address so please contact our membership secretary to make sure we have your new details.
-For student, unwaged and retired members no charge is made, please just confirm your current status to Richard Pain.
+It also encourages greater engagement in the community.
+For student, unwaged and retired members no charge is made, please just confirm your current status to Mark Jenkins.